javadsaeid/ApiPlatformTask/README.md

 - PHP 8.1 or higher
 - Composer
 - Node.js and npm
-- Docker and Docker composer for db or postgresql installed locally.
+- Docker and Docker compose

 ### Steps
 1. **Clone the repository:**